uwefladrich/scriptengine/docs/sphinx/concepts.rst

 scripts (see next section) and also the individual item a ScriptEngine instance (see even later) will handle.

 Tasks "do things".
 This can be simple things, like copying a file or writing a message on the terminal.
-It could also be more complex things, like changeing a date in a NetCDF file.
-Whatever the complexity of a task is, it will be hidden.
+It could also be more complex things, involving more complex computations, file operations, or interactions with services.
+But whatever the actual complexity of a task is, it will be hidden.
 A task is listed in a script by it's name and some arguments, and later it is run by a ScriptEngine instance to do it's actual work.

 A number of different tasks are available when using ScriptEngine.
 In fact, one of the main ideas with ScriptEngine is that it should be easy to develop and